rhonyabdullah/covelearn/README.md

-# covelearn
+# Covelearn
-Android image processing app with opencv.org as the base library.
+Android image processing app with [OpenCv](https://opencv.org) as the base library.